 In the event of a change of control pursuant to which the Common Shares are converted into, or exchanged for, other property, whether in the form of securities of another company or otherwise (a "Substitution Event"), then any surviving or acquiring entity must substitute or replace similar options for those options that remain outstanding and unexercised under the Stock Option Plan on the same terms and conditions as the Stock Option Plan and the applicable option agreement (the "Substituted Options"), except that the terms shall include the right to acquire on exercise the same form of consideration paid to the holders of Common Shares in the transaction effecting the Substitution Event.
-The amount of such consideration that a Substituted Option will entitle the Option Participant to acquire following the Substitution Event shall be that amount that an Option Participant would have obtained had such Option Participant exercised the option following the Substitution Event shall be the amount as the Board may determine as would provide the Option Participant with an equal economic result (assuming the Option Participant exercised the Substituted Option Participant would have obtained had such Option Participant would have obtained the option Participant exercised the Substituted Option immediately after the Substitution Event but not at any later time) as the Option Participant would have obtained had such Option Participant would have obtained had such Option Participant would have obtained had such Option Participant would have obtained the option Participant exercised the Substituted Option Participant exercised the Substituted Option immediately after the Substitution Event but not at any later time) as the Option Participant would have obtained had such Option Participant would have obtained had such Option Participant would have obtained had such Option Participant exercised the option immediately prior to the Substitution Event but not at any later time) as the Option Participant would have obtained had
+The amount of such consideration that a Substituted Option will entitle the Option Participant to acquire following the Substitution Event shall be that amount that an Option Participant would have obtained had such Option Participant exercised the option immediately prior to the Substitution Event with the result that Common Shares received on such exercise would have been subject to the Substitution Event.
+The exercise price for a Substituted Option following the Substitution Event shall be the amount as the Board may determine as would provide the Option Participant with an equal economic result (assuming the Option Participant exercised the Substituted Option Participant with an equal economic result (assuming the Option Participant exercised the Substituted Option Participant with an equal economic result (assuming the Option Participant exercised the Substituted Participant with an equal economic result (assuming the Option Participant exercised the Substituted Participant with an equal economic result (assuming the Option Participant exercised the Substituted Participant with an equal economic result (assuming the Option Participant exercised the Substituted Participant

+Option immediately after the Substitution Event but not at any later time) as the Option Participant would have obtained had such Option Participant exercised the option immediately prior to the Substitution Event.